 Diverticulosis vs. Diverticulitis

 Having diverticulosis is very common and most people never know they have it.
-Half of all people older than 60 have diverticula.
+Half of all people older than 60 have it.
 But only 10%-25% of people go on to develop diverticulitis.
-Diverticulitis typically develops when the pouches (diverticula) that are blocked with waste become inflamed, leading to perforation of the bowel wall and infection.
+Diverticulitis typically develops when the pouches that are blocked with waste become inflamed, leading to tears in the bowel wall and infection.

-When a hole develops between a pouch and a blood vessel, bleeding can occur.
+When a hole develops between a pouch and a blood vessel, bleeding can happen.
 This can cause a large amount of blood to suddenly appear in your stool.
-This condition is typically painless and the bleeding usually stops on its own.
-However, in rare cases, bleeding can be severe enough to require a transfusion or surgery.
-If you experience bleeding, contact your doctor right away.
+This condition is usually painless and the bleeding usually stops on its own.
+But in rare cases, bleeding can be severe enough to require a transfusion or surgery.
+If you have bleeding, contact your doctor right away.

 What's Fiber Got to Do With It?

-A diet low in fiber can create hard stools and lead to constipation, which can result in straining during bowel movements.
-This creates the increased pressure inside the colon that contributes to the formation of diverticula.
-Adding more fiber to the diet can help prevent constipation and may decrease the risk for diverticula in the colon.
+A diet low in fiber is linked to diverticulosis.
+Researchers aren't sure why.
+Adding more fiber to the diet can help prevent constipation and may decrease the risk for painful diverticula in the colon.

 Your High-Fiber Choices